Bylaws Council of Graduate Students Bylaws Article I – Membership

 V.1.B.ii.
 One graduate student representative each from the Graduate Compensatory and Benefits Committee, Council on Academic Affairs, the University Research Council, the University Area Commission, and the University Senate may be appointed by the President as voting members.
 (Amended 5/23/14, 1415SU003)

 V.1.B.iii.
-Emeritus officers, the Parliamentarian, the Chief of Staff, and the two student members of The Ohio State University Board of Trustees shall be considered ex-officio non-voting members of the Executive Committee.
+Emeritus officers, the Parliamentarian, the Chief of Staff, the Deputy Treasurer, and the two student members of The Ohio State University Board of Trustees shall be considered ex-officio non-voting members of the Executive Committee.

 V.1.B.iv In all cases, voting members of the Executive Committee must be graduate students in good standing.